enockabere/Get-Started/django/README.md

 Helpful Commands in creating a new django application

-# NB

-- Remember to update your **requirements.txt** once you install a package in your virtual environment.
+Remember to update your **requirements.txt** once you install a package in your virtual environment.

 ### Activate Virtual Environment